Jake-Orch/Jake-Orch/README.md

 ### Hello there 👋

 My name is Jake Orchard, I am a Junior Web Developer with a big appetite for learning!
-I have recently graduated from a Full Stack Web Development Bootcamp hosted by the University of Birmingham.
+I have recently graduated from a Full Stack Web Development Bootcamp hosted by the University of Birmingham and I am looking for more opportunities to learn and grow!
+Thank you for taking the time to checkout my GitHub profile.
 ## 🤹 Skills

 ![](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)